Greg O'Connor (politician)

 Gregory Eamon O'Connor (born 12 May 1958) is a New Zealand Labour Party politician and former police officer.
-He is the Deputy Speaker of the New Zealand House of Representatives, and has served as the Member of Parliament for Ōhāriu since the 2017 general election.
+He is the Second Assistant Speaker of the New Zealand House of Representatives, and has served as the Member of Parliament for Ōhāriu since the 2017 general election.

 Early life

-O'Connor was born in the Buller District on the West Coast before moving to Wellington.
+O'Connor was born in the Buller District on the West Coast where he attended Buller High School before moving to Wellington.
 His parents were Eamon O'Connor and Kathleen Moriarty.
-His father was a trained priest and dairy farmer in Waimangaroa and at the 1978 and 1981 general elections he was the Social Credit Party candidate for the West Coast electorate.
+His father was a trained priest and dairy farmer in Waimangaroa and at the 1978 and 1981 general elections was the Social Credit Party candidate for the West Coast electorate.
 His family are Irish Catholic with New Zealand roots in Westport, and O'Connor stated that "growing up there's a fairly healthy disrespect for the law" where he grew up.

 Police career

 O'Connor served in the New Zealand Police for almost four decades ending his career with the rank of Senior Sergeant.
 In his maiden speech as an MP, he reflected on undercover operations he'd taken part in "armed with a new identity—a black leather jacket, a beard, long hair, and earrings."

 He was later elected president of the New Zealand Police Association in 1995.
 The Police Association is the union that represents constabulary officers and Police employees.
 O'Connor's time as president was highly politicised; O'Connor would contribute to political debates on policing issues, particularly in regards to arming officers with firearms.
 O'Connor called for arming the police in New Zealand and also proposed routine arming of frontline response police officers.
 He retired as president in October 2016, serving a record 21 years as the Police Association's head and regarded raising the Police Association's credibility as his main achievement during his tenure.

 He also spent time serving as the chair of the International Council of Police Representatives Association (ICPRA).